-While the annual (and interim) period ending 30 June 2015 represents relatively little change to For Profit entities, this is not the case for Not for Profit entities as it is the first annual reporting period to which the new requirements in AASB 10 Consolidated Financial Statements, AASB 11 Joint Arrangements and AASB 12 Disclosure of Interests in Other Entities apply to Not for Profit entities with a June financial year end.
-Accordingly, this reporting season is likely to pose significant challenges to preparers and auditors in the Not for Profit sector.
-On a positive note, there are no major IFRSs / AASBs due for implementation over the next twelve (12) months, however entities should start their impact assessment of recently issued AASB 15 Revenue from Contracts with Customers and AASB 9 Financial Instruments (2014) sooner rather than later so as to prepare themselves properly for the changes that may be required when adopting these standards on 1 January 2017 and 1 January 2018 (respectively).
+While the annual (and interim) period ending 30 June 2015 represents relatively little change for forprofit entities, this is not the case for not-for-profit entities as it is the first annual reporting period to which the new requirements in AASB 10 Consolidated Financial Statements, AASB 11 Joint Arrangements and AASB 12 Disclosure of Interests in Other Entities apply to not-for-profit entities with a June financial year end.
+Accordingly, this reporting season is likely to pose significant challenges to many preparers and auditors in the not-for-profit sector.
+On a positive note, there are no major IFRSs / AASBs due for implementation over the next twelve months, however entities should start their impact assessment of recently issued AASB 15 Revenue from Contracts with Customers and AASB 9 Financial Instruments (2014) sooner rather than later so as to prepare themselves properly for the changes that may be required when adopting these standards on 1 January 2017 and 1 January 2018 (respectively).

-Should preparers like to discuss these financial reporting changes or recent developments and how these may impact upon your business get in touch with your local Grant Thornton Australia contact, or the National Accounting Support (NAS) team at nationalaudit.support@au.gt.com.
-There are also various publications (ie Technical Accounting Alerts [TA Alerts] and IFRS Quarterly Newsletters [IFRS News], etc) on our website www.grantthornton.com.au which provide an overview of these developments.
+Should preparers like to discuss these financial reporting changes or recent developments and how these may impact upon your business, please get in touch with your local Grant Thornton Australia contact, or the National Accounting Support (NAS) team on nationalaudit.support@au.gt.com.
+There are also various publications (Technical Accounting Alerts [TA Alerts] and IFRS Quarterly Newsletters [IFRS News]) on our website www.grantthornton.com.au which provide an overview of these developments.

-The June 2015 edition of Example NFP RDR Financial Statements is based on the recent Grant Thornton International publication, however it has been tailored to the Australian NFP, RDR and regulatory environment.
-This publication is intended to illustrate the 'look and feel' of NFP RDR financial statements and to provide a realistic example of their presentation.
+The June 2015 edition of Example Not for Profit financial statements, is based on the recent Grant Thornton International publication, however has been tailored to suit the Australian financial reporting, regulatory and Not for Profit ('NFP') environment.
+This publication is intended to illustrate the 'look and feel' of Australian general purpose financial statements for a NFP Entity and to provide a realistic example of their presentation.

-This publication is based on the activities and results of Grant Thornton CLEARR NFP RDR Example Ltd and Subsidiaries ('the Group') - a fictional unlisted public Not for Profit entity that has been preparing Australian general purpose financial statements for several years.
-The entity is a company limited by guarantee reporting under Corporations Act 2001.

-The form and content of Australian general purpose financial statements depend, of course, on the activities and transactions of each reporting entity.
-Our objective in preparing Example Financial Statements was to illustrate one possible approach to financial reporting by an entity engaging in transactions that are 'typical' across a range of non-specialist sectors.
+This publication is based on the activities and results of Grant Thornton CLEARR Example Ltd and Subsidiaries ("the Group") - a fictional unlisted public not-for-profit entity that has been preparing Australian general purpose financial statements for several years.
+The Entity is a Company limited by guarantee reporting under Corporations Act 2001.
+The form and content of Australian general purpose financial statements depend of course on the activities and transactions of each reporting entity.
+Our objective in preparing the Example Financial Statements was to illustrate one possible approach to financial reporting by an entity engaging in transactions that are 'typical' across a range of non-specialist sectors.
 However, as with any example, this illustration does not envisage every possible transaction and cannot therefore be regarded as comprehensive.
 Management is responsible for the fair presentation of financial statements and therefore may find other approaches more appropriate in their specific circumstances.

 These Example Financial Statements have been reviewed and updated to reflect changes in AASBs that are effective for the year ending 30 June 2015.
 However, no account has been taken of any new developments published after 20 April 2015.
-The Grant Thornton website contains any updates that are relevant for 30 June 2015 financial statements.
+The Grant Thornton website contains any updates that are relevant for 30 June 2015 financial statements, including our Technical Accounting Alert on "June 2015 Accounting Standards issued by the AASB / IASB but not yet effective".

-Using this publication
+Using this Publication